SystemsApproach/private5g/arch.rst

 This channel is released when the UE remains idle for a predetermined period of time.
 Using 3GPP terminology, this wireless channel is said to provide a *bearer service*.
-The term “bearer” has historically been used in telecommunications (including early wireline technologies like ISDN) to denote a data channel, as opposed to a channel that carries signaling information.
+The term “bearer” has historically been used in telecommunications (including early wireline technologies such as ISDN) to denote a data channel, as opposed to a channel that carries signaling information.